Books & Guides of Savoyard Cuisine

 Dany Mignotte

 Focus on family dishes.
-It's the book you keep in your kitchen, stained with flour and butter, because you use it every Sunday.
+This is the work one keeps in their kitchen, stained with flour and butter, because it is used every Sunday.

 Discover at Decitre